thiagoalves-dev/thiagoalves.dev/content/posts/en-us/laravel-storage-saving-files-on-aws-s3.md

 **S3 Package**

-You need to install a [package](https://github.com/thephpleague/flysystem-aws-s3-v3) for communication with S3 to work correctly.
+You need to install a [package](https://github.com/thephpleague/flysystem-aws-s3-v3) in order for the integration with the S3 service to work correctly.

-There is no need for configuration or coding in this regard, just run the following command in the
+No configuration or coding are needed at this step, just execute the following command in your
 terminal: `composer require league/flysystem-aws-s3-v3`.

 You're all set!
 Let's start coding.

 **Upload**

-I added a new route for the method I will use for the updaload with S3.
+I added a new route for the method where I will implement the upload the files by integrating with the S3 service.

 ```php
 // routes/web.php